appbaseio/reactive-manual/docs/v1.0.0/components/MultiDropdownList.md

 ![Image to be displayed](https://i.imgur.com/ZZ0MG6N.png)

-A `MultiDropdownList` sensor component creates a multiple select dropdown based list UI widget.
+`MultiDropdownList` creates a  dropdown based multiple selection list UI component that is connected to a database field.
 It is used for filtering results based on the current selection from a list of items.

-`Note:` This component is exactly like the [MultiList](/v1/component/MultiList.html) component except the UI is based on a dropdown, ideal for showing additional UI filters while conserving screen space.
+`Note:` This component is exactly like the [MultiList](/v1.0.0/components/MultiList.html) component except the UI is based on a dropdown, ideal for showing additional UI filters while conserving screen space.

 Example uses:
 * create an e-commerce facet like search experience.